 - create negative health side effects

-In order to allow our horses to live as natural a lifestyle as we can provide, wild horse bands at Return to Freedom are managed with native PZP, a non-hormonal immuno-contraception.
-This allows the natural hormone-driven movement and behaviors which are necessary for the horse’s well being physically and emotionally while blocking fertilization.
+In order to allow our horses to live as natural a lifestyle as we can provide, wild horse bands at Return to Freedom are managed with native PZP.
+This allows the natural hormone-driven movement and behaviors which are necessary for the horses’ well being physically and emotionally while blocking fertilization.

 Our data, presented at the 2012 Wild Horse Symposium in Jackson Hole, WY, shows that RTF’s birth control program has an efficacy rate of about 85-91%.
 Currently, all fertile mares housed with band stallions are on birth control.

-Even IF the BLM could administer the vaccine to EVERY mare on federal lands, it would not be possible to zero out herds with this method.
-Unfortunately, BLM has been more focused on permanent sterilization to achieve their desired low population goals and it has been an uphill challenge to engage the agency in increasing the use of this benign vaccine to manage the horses on the range where they rightfully belong.
+Even if the BLM could administer the vaccine to every mare on federal lands, it would not be possible to zero out herds with this method.
+Unfortunately, BLM has been more focused on permanent sterilization to achieve its desired low-population goals, and it has been an uphill challenge to engage the agency in increasing the use of this benign vaccine to manage the horses on the range where they rightfully belong.